Malanavi/Watch-and-download-on-Shikimori/README.md

 ### Add-on features
 • Shikimori-style "Open Player" button, player, and links
-• Kodik player with the ability to select resolution, playback speed, dubbing, subtitles
+•  Kodik and AniLibria player with the ability to select resolution (up to 1080p), playback speed, dubbing, subtitles
 • The player immediately opens the episode where you left off
 • Ability to open and close the player
 • Direct link to search the torrent tracker current anime